How Clive Sinclair pioneered the world's first Smart car and other inventions out of his A.I. Meta Lab

 Launch of the production Sinclair Zike electric bike by Sir Clive Sinclair

 The Zike of 1992 (above) was an ultralight (11 Kilo) eBike that for £499 featured in-frame NiCad batteries and a motor with Neodymium magnets decades before anyone else - these in-frame technologies are only now becoming mainstream via leading eBike manufacturers today.
 The frame of the bike was made from a combination of aluminium alloy and a composite of glass fibre and nylon - the Zike was lighter than most eBike's of today!
-Clive previewed the prototype on BBCs Tomorrow's World TV show and swiftly generated pre-orders worth over £500k, shipping over 2k units inside six months.
+Clive previewed the prototype on BBCs Tomorrow's World TV show - unfortunately the throttle got jammed on during filming which meant Clive was going round and round without being able to stop before my cousin was able to snip the power cable!
+Nevertheless, Clive swiftly generated pre-orders worth over £500k, shipping over 2k units inside six months.

 1994